 - Hollow attacks in the first few episodes of Bleach were designated as such.

 - Early in Darker Than Black, a Contractor completely lost control, causing a couple of massive explosions.
-This being the show it is, the attempts to evacuate the area around the "gas leak" just made things worse, with the kid accidentally burning a friend to death who tried to get her to go to a shelter.
+This being the show that it is, the attempts to evacuate the area around the "gas leak" just made things worse, with the kid accidentally burning a friend to death who tried to get her to go to a shelter.

 - In Magical Record Lyrical Nanoha Force, the official records give a combination of earthquakes and poisonous fumes as the reason behind the complete destruction of Tohma's Doomed Hometown in the world of Vaizen.
 Considering how he actually saw the possible culprits, Tohma understandably questions the truth behind that statement.

 - The destruction caused by Kuesu and Shizuku's rooftop battle in Omamori Himari is officially explained as a gas line rupture.
-When learning about this on the news, Kuesu drily commented that she didn't know that people installed gas lines on the top of buildings.
+When learning about this on the news, Kuesu dryly commented that she didn't know that people installed gas lines on the top of buildings.

-- In fact, the school turns out to have large quantities of empty pipes running around the entire campus.
+- In PS238, when Suzie Fusion loses her temper and almost blasts a group of mean older girls, this is the excuse used to cover up the incident.
+In fact, the school turns out to have large quantities of empty pipes running around the entire campus.
 This is just so they can claim any one of them had burst to cover up things like the odd explosion, or people with radioactive superpowers (like Suzie) irradiating the playground.

 - Arkham Asylum: Living Hell: In the aftermath of a demonic invasion of the asylum, Dr. Arkham decides the only rational explanation is that Scarecrow dosed everyone with fear gas.
 As punishment, Crane gets a month in isolation.